Prajjwal-Rimal/Git-GitHub/README.md

 git remote add origin (url/ssh) -> adds a remote repository to the local repository<br>
-git remove -v -> shows the remote repository that is connected to the local repository <br>
+git remote -v -> shows the remote repository that is connected to the local repository <br>